 What is the deadline for me to submit my application?

 March 1 is the preferred deadline for acceptance to the Fall semester, but we will accept applications until July 1.

 Are the classes online or face-to-face?

 We consider our program to be a hybrid degree.
-Some classes will be face-to-face at an off campus site, but half will be online.
+Most classes will be online but some will be face-to-face at an off-campus site.

 Will I automatically receive a teaching license when I complete this program?

-No, the N.C.
-Department of Public Instruction is the licensing body in North Carolina.
-Contact the NC State College of Education Licensure Coordinator, Bonita Apperson, to apply for graduate level licensure.
+No, the NC Department of Public Instruction is the licensing body in North Carolina.
+This program does not lead to an initial teaching license.
+Contact the CED Licensure Coordinator, Paige Goos, for questions about applying for graduate level licensure.
 This office is in 515 Poe Hall Office, 919.513-2682, email@example.com.

 If I do not have teaching experience, can I still apply for the program?

 We expect that our applicants have an initial teaching license in order to enter our program.
 We encourage applicants to teach before entering the graduate program since we think the coursework is more meaningful if you already have teaching experience.
 We do, however, have some students who enter the program directly from their undergraduate programs with only their student teaching experience.